hanzlanouman/HanzlaNouman/README.md

 *   🌍  I'm based in Abbottabad, Pakistan
 *   ✉️  You can contact me at [hanzlanouman@gmail.com](mailto:hanzlanouman@gmail.com)
-*   🚀  I'm currently working on [Societalize](https://github.com/hanzlanouman/societalize) and [CampuShop](https://github.com/hanzlanouman/campushop)
+*   🚀  I'm currently working on an AI Assisted LMS
-*   🧠  I'm currently learning TypeScript & NextJS
+*   🧠  I'm currently learning GenAI and ML.

 ### Skills
 <p align="left">